 In most cases, you have time to consider your options and get a second opinion — even a third opinion — before deciding what kind of treatment is right for you.
 A diagnosis of cancer can feel overwhelming.
 We have an experienced, compassionate team ready to help.

 Our orthopedic oncology team also treats patients who have noncancerous (benign) bone and soft tissue tumors.
 These physicians offer all treatment types, with specialized expertise in surgical management of noncancerous tumors and complex limb reconstruction.

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For sarcoma patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.
+Fred Hutch was formed, in part, to bring promising new treatments to patients faster.
+For sarcoma patients, this means more treatment options than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at Fred Hutch and UW Medicine.

 We understand that surveillance and supportive care is equally important as cancer treatment for our patients.
 Our Sarcoma Surveillance Clinic offers monitoring for patients who have completed their sarcoma treatment.
 This includes routine follow-up exams and scan review, which is important in order to detect possible early signs or sarcoma recurrence or metastatic disease.

 When Jim Copen went to pick up his 6-year old granddaughter, she pointed out something unusual about him that she hadn’t noticed before.